 Anyone Can Die: It became official in Call of Duty 2: Big Red One and oh, and how they do.
 Oddly enough, averted in Call of Duty 2, where none of your named allies die.

-Killed NPC's include: CoD1's Price, Elder (depends on the player), Sullivan, Chernov, Roebuck or Polonsky, Woods, Bowman and Reznov.
+Killed NPC's include: CoD1's Price, Elder (depends on the player), Sullivan, Chernov, Roebuck or Polonsky, Woods (except not), Bowman and Reznov.

 Authority Equals Asskicking: World at War has Sgt.
 Sullivan until the end of the second mission, Cpl./Sgt.
 Roebuck, and Pvt.
 Polonsky.
-(Roebuck and Polonsky are a special case in that one of them will die at Shuri Castle, although the only difference is an achievement if Roebuck lives, and the player becoming Sgt.
-Miller if he doesn't.)
+(Roebuck and Polonsky are a special case in that one of them will die at Shuri Castle, although the only difference is an achievement if Roebuck lives, and the player getting a promotion if he doesn't.)

 Black Ops does this to Reznov, who was apparently made Captain near the end of the war, by the time you play as him in "Project Nova".

 Autosave: Most games save between levels, and some save at checkpoints.

 Awesome, but Impractical: The MG 42 & FG 42 in most cases.
 Fun to use, but it runs out of ammunition very quickly and it's rare to find replacement ammo.
 Especially impractical when most of the guns can kill an enemy in 1-4 shots anyway (or just one good one to the head).
 The former also slows you down.